sy3da/Psychology-Pose-Estimation/README.md

-# Kinect - Body Posture Analysis
+# iPhone - Body Posture Analysis

-This repository contains all relevant scripts to run, process, and analyze posture data from studies using the Kinect depth sensor.
-Each script is named after the processing step it reflects in the overall process.
+This repository contains all relevant scripts to run, process, and analyze rgb and depth data from studies using the LiDAR sensor in iPhones/iPads.
+All recordings are taken with the third party "Record3d" app availble on the Apple App Store.

 ## Getting Started